 Cape (formerly Asimmetric) is now a Hewlett Packard Enterprise company, becoming part of Aruba.
 We're a rapidly growing SaaS and hardware company based in San Francisco and Cape Town on a mission to make the Internet better.

 We’re building the simplest WiFi monitoring product ever.
 What makes us different?
 Every other monitoring tool is complex, built by engineers for engineers, but today millions of networks are run by IT managers who are non-specialists.
 Our simple, intelligent product is helping experts and non-experts alike to monitor and improve their networks.
 Our hardware agent is a delight to install and our software is easy and rewarding to use.
 WiFi monitoring is step one, and we have big plans to help IT and network professionals be even more productive in the future.

 If you want to build something amazing that's never been built before and make the Internet better in the process, we might be a good fit.

 Our core engineering team is based in Cape Town.
-We're increasing our team of 8 people to 11 in the short to medium term, and looking to overall double it by 2019.
+We're increasing our team of 12 people in the short to medium term, and looking to overall double it by 2019.
 We're looking for talented and driven people who are fun to work with.
 We have a lot of work to do on our architecture and core systems and we'd like your help to shape the company into something great!

 Depending on your role, you'll be working on one or more of the following:

 - front-end development of our dashboards (React): data visualisation work, UI and UX design, graphing large quantities of data, optimising performance

 - back-end development to support our dashboards: handling big data, aggregation, caching, support real-time data streaming, scaling our systems to handle 1000s of devices reporting 24/7, API development, auth mechanisms, data analysis work